Top Ten Umbrella Company Misconceptions Explained

 SHARE THIS POST

-This blog provides the truth on the most common misconceptions you can find circulating on the internet, or you hear colleagues talk about.
+This blog provides the truth about the most common misconceptions you can find circulating on the Internet or that you hear colleagues talk about.

 1. Umbrella companies are only about because of the IR35 legislation reform.

-This is not true.
-Umbrellas have been around since the early 2000s, offering a reliable income for contractors with multiple and short-term contracts.
+This is false.
+Umbrellas have been around since the early 2000s, long before the introduction of IR35 legislation changes in 2017 and 2021.
+They offer a reliable income for contractors with multiple and short-term contracts.

 2. Umbrella employment is a scam.

-Although efforts are being made, the contractor services industry is largely unregulated, so bad elements appearing within are unfortunately quite common.
-Until the Government sorts out a way to regulate umbrella companies, it is up to the contractors to be vigilant and careful about who they sign up with.
+This is false.
+The contractor services industry is largely unregulated, so bad elements appearing within are unfortunately quite common.
+Until the Government sorts out a way to regulate umbrella companies, contractors must be vigilant and careful about who they sign up with.

 We’ve written an article on what to look out for when shopping around, which you can read here.
 Our top tip is to look for accreditations from the Freelancer and Contractor Services Association (FCSA) or The Association of Professional Staffing Companies (APSCo).
 Professional organisations thoroughly vet their members and ensure that they are compliant.